dreadl0ck/zeus/README.md

 ZEUS is a modern build system featuring an interactive shell with tab completion and support for keybindings.

-It looks for shellscripts inside the ZEUS directory in your project, and transforms these into commands.
+It looks for shellscripts inside the **zeus** directory in your project, and transforms these into commands.

 A command can have typed parameters and commands can be chained.